-Stakeholder expectations for the ISMS given their relative power and interest
+ISMS Business Case Builder - Stakeholder Expectations for the ISMS given their Relative Power and Interest

 Another major factor affecting the investment in the ISMS is to what extent it meets the needs and expectations of stakeholders, given their power to tell you what to do, and their interest in evidence of it being done.